 If you are studying Public Law (or Constitutional Law) this year, you will know that it is a fast-moving field.
 And if you are currently revising for an exam in this area, you will no […]

 The second edition of Public Law – the textbook that I write with Robert Thomas – has been published by Oxford University Press.
 Although it is only three years since the first edition was published, much has happened […]

 This post is aimed mainly at those who attended my recent talk at the Cambridge Sixth Form Law Conference on “The UK’s (unusual) constitution”.
 The talk’s point of departure was Lord Neuberger’s recent (and surprising) […]

-This guest post is by Jack Williams, who studied Law at both St Catharine’s College, Cambridge (graduating with a First Class honours degree in 2012) and Hertford College, Oxford (graduating with a Distinction in the BCL in 2014).
-He was a College Lecturer at Brasenose College, Oxford in 2014-15.
-In this blog, he offers suggestions — by way of a letter to himself as a new Law student — about how to study Law.
+This guest post is by one of my former students, Jack Williams.
+He studied Law at St Catharine’s College, Cambridge, graduating with a First Class honours degree in summer 2012.
+He is now a barrister at Monckton Chambers.
+In this post, Jack offers advice – by way of a letter to his younger self as a new Law student – on how to study Law.

 Each year, I talk to propspective Cambridge Law students at open days held by my College, St Catharine’s.
 I have recorded a YouTube version of the talk.
 It covers studying Law at Cambridge generally and […]

 On Tuesday 25th June, I will be speaking at a conference at the University of Manchester, organised by the Society of Legal Scholars and Oxford University Press, on the subject of “Teaching Public Law in […]